robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 }
 ```

-### Example 6: Assign a custom security attribute with an integer value to a user
+### Example 3: Assign a custom security attribute with an integer value to a user

 In the following example, the custom security attribute has the following settings:

-+ The customSecurityAttributeDefinition object is named `NumVendors`.
++ The customSecurityAttributeDefinition object is named `NumVendors`
-+ It belongs to an attributeSet group named `Engineering`.
++ It belongs to an attributeSet group named `Engineering`
-+ It accepts only one value of Integer type.
++ It accepts only one value of Integer data type

 #### Request